The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Description of algorithm

 \subsection{Preparation of geometry files}

-In order to calculate the nuclide distributions accurately, the geometry description file (often specified in the \verb|.gdml| format) typically requires a few modifications.
+In order to calculate the nuclide distributions accurately, the geometry description file typically requires a few modifications.
 First, large regions must be subdivided into smaller ones if large variations in neutron bombardment (and thus in radionuclide production) are present across this material.
 Second, each region in which nuclide production will be calculated must be assigned to a unique material.
 In general, this requires creating a copy of the relevant material and assigning the region to the copy of the material.

 Many regions must be subdivided manually, but for regions that can be modeled as a prism with polygonal base -- for example, the ceiling of a room -- it often suffices to triangulate the base and then divide the region into triangular prisms.
 Since this is often the case, an algorithm was developed to triangulate these regions.
 For this purpose, the triangles used should not be too thin and should be as close as possible to equilateral.
 A thin triangle will be longer in some direction, and if the radiation exposure varies significantly along the length of the triangle, this will introduce inaccuracies.